Why and when your spark plugs should be repaired or replaced

 Drivers commonly assume that when their car is not starting or struggling to start, that the issue can be credited to an issue with the battery; however, an overlooked cause for a difficult start-up can be old or faulty spark plugs.
 If your vehicle will not start at all, it is likely the battery, but if there is difficulty or delaying / a need for repeated attempts to start the vehicle it is likely it may be an issue with the spark plugs.

 The check engine light should normally be a clear indicator there is need for replacing.
 The check engine light could signify a number of possible repairs, but faulty spark plugs can very well be one of the possibilities.
-If your vehicle has trouble starting and your check engine light is on, the possibilities narrow and professional examination by a certified mechanic should take place.
+If your vehicle has trouble starting and your check engine light is on, the possibilities narrow, and a professional examination by a certified mechanic should take place.

 Other warning signs include: